-In a conventional ETL or ELT pipeline, all data mapping is tightly bound to a statically defined schema in which data types, number of columns, and column names are generated based on the original layout of corresponding source tables.
+In a conventional ETL or ELT pipeline, all data mapping is tightly bound to a statically defined schema.
+Data types, number of columns, and column names are generated based on the original layout of corresponding source tables.

 Under this approach, any modifications in source files or tables must be manually reflected in related dataflows and workflows.
-While these tasks are generally limited, in situations where transactional data is being received from a wide variety of locations, some input feeds may contain additional columns or follow different recording conventions for specific fields.
+While these tasks are generally limited, in situations where transactional data is being received from various locations, some input feeds may contain additional columns or follow different recording conventions for specific fields.
 What’s more, concerned departments are usually more than willing to adjust how their data is communicated on an ongoing basis.

-Astera’s new dynamic layout option streamlines these time-consuming tasks with intuitive features that allow parameter configuration for source and destination entities with all changes automatically propagated throughout linked data maps.
+Astera’s new dynamic layout option streamlines these time-consuming tasks with intuitive features that allow parameter configuration for source and destination entities.
+All changes are automatically propagated throughout linked data maps.
 These changes are initiated based on the paths and relationships that are already incumbent on existing fields within your dataflows and workflows, regardless of the visible structure of source entities.

 With dynamic layouts enabled, these differentials can be automatically identified and implemented in your ETL and ELT processes without disrupting your data integrations.